 Seek out faculty members for help.

 Explore faculty bios on department websites.
 This is the best way to connect with faculty whose research areas align with your interests.
 Schedule a meeting with a faculty member or visit them during their office hours.
-Be honest and direct about what you are looking for.
-Another great resource, Experts@Minnesota, has a searchable database to help you find scholars who do research in your area of interest.
-You don’t need to stay within your department to do research if a professor in another department shares a research interest with you!
+Be honest and direct about what you are looking for in your research experience.
+More tips can be found on our CSE Undergraduate Research page.

-Complete the self-paced Think Like A Researcher online canvas course.
+Complete the self-paced Think Like A Researcher online Canvas course.

-This free course is designed to help undergraduate students become comfortable with the research skills and tools needed to get started with faculty- sponsored research.
+This free course is designed to help undergraduate students become comfortable with the research skills and tools needed to get started with faculty sponsored research.

 If you have additional questions about research opportunities, your CSE Academic Advisor is here to help.
 Contact your Advisor, or visit Advising drop-ins - Monday-Friday, 2 p.m.-4 p.m. in 105 Lind Hall.